How to Make Custom DIY Car Decals

 Window V. Bumper: A Sticky Debate

 I put my sticker on my bumper, but many people choose to put their decals on their window.
 We live in Wisconsin, so I didn’t want to put it on my windshield where I would be scraping ice off the window all winter long.
-Putting the vinyl on the car shouldn’t make any difference nor affect the paint job at all.

 Think of all the things you could do making your own vinyl car decals!
 Memorial decals, your kids sports teams, make your own stick family or advertise your favorite independent consultant business (Thirty One Gifts, doTerra, Origami Owl, Avon, Mary Kay, Younique, etc).